 There are several shrine rooms, chapels, sanctums, stupas and statues in each section of Tiger’s Nest Monastery.
 Sonakshi and I kept on wondering and imagining ‘how were the people able to bring all these here…‘

 Paro Taktsang is so rich in preserved art, history and culture that its very tough to believe that the structure nearly perished in fire – twice!
 Faith resonates very strongly within the walls of the monastery and also among the people of Bhutan that it will take more than just fire to damage this divine monument..!!

 The downhill and return

 Stepping out of the monastery gave us a small jolt back to reality – we would now have to climb down with nothing awesome to look forward to.
-Its the same feeling that strikes me every time while returning back from a hike – be it Taktsang in Bhutan or Mt.
+It’s the same feeling that strikes me every time while returning back from a hike – be it Taktsang in Bhutan or Mt.
 Fuji in Japan.
-Between skipping the small stones or dodging horses’ droppings, its hard not to look back over your shoulder and stare at the Tiger’s Nest as it grows smaller and smaller.
+Between skipping the small stones or dodging horses’ droppings, it’s hard not to look back over your shoulder and stare at the Tiger’s Nest trek as it grows smaller and smaller.

 There was that exhilarating realization in us that we had made a memory which wont fade away ever!!

 Tiger’s Nest Monastery Facts That You Must Know